Environmental Initiatives Measures for Addressing Climate Change

 Assessment of Financial Impact

-Under the following assumptions, we set parameters to evaluate the financial impact of risks and opportunities faced by SHR, and calculate the impact by taking into account differences in parameters under each scenario.
+Under the following assumptions, we set parameters to evaluate the financial impact of risks and opportunities that SHR is expected to face, and calculate the impact by taking into account differences in parameters under each scenario.
 Furthermore, climate change risks are highly uncertain with respect to the timing and the scale of the risks that materialize, and it is extremely difficult to predict their financial impact.
-The current analysis places certain assumptions on the subject of the analysis, socioeconomic changes, and anticipated natural disasters, and does not take into account the probability that the identified risks/opportunities will be realized.
+The analysis places certain assumptions on the subject of the analysis, socioeconomic changes, and anticipated natural disasters, and does not take into account the probability that the identified risks/opportunities will be realized.
 Therefore, analysis methods will continue to be reviewed in the future in light of changes in the external environment.

 This table can be scrolled sideways.